Alpine-DAV/ascent/src/docs/sphinx/GPU_notes.rst

    * - -t <temporary directory>: change the directory where files are created from /tmp to temporary directory, allowing you to save these files

-Profiling Flags:
+Helpful Flags
+^^^^^^^^^^^^^

 .. list-table::
-   :header-rows: 1

-   * - Flag
-     - Description

-   * - -i input<.txt|.html>
-     - specify an input file (note: all output files will be named input.\*)
+   * - -i input<.txt|.html>: specify an input file (note: all output files will be named input.\*)

-   * - --stats
-     - generate a file of kernel execution stats called <output file>.stats.csv
+   * - --stats: generate a file of kernel execution stats called <output file>.stats.csv

-   * - --hsa-trace
-     - trace GPU kernels, host HSA events, and HIP memory copies.
+   * - --hsa-trace: trace GPU kernels, host HSA events, and HIP memory copies.
 Generates JSON file that is compatible with chrome-tracing

-   * - --hip-trace
-     - trace HIP API calls.
+   * - --hip-trace: trace HIP API calls.
 Generates JSON file that is compatible with chrome-tracing